codewithkyle/brixi/docs/css-variables.md

+# CSS Variables

+This is the only required file and will always be generated.

 ## Colors

-Colors are generated in two formats: single color and shades.
+Colors are generated in two formats: single colors and shades.

 **Format:**
 ```bash